vicinityh2020/vicinity-agent/docs/ADAPTER_CHANGELOG.md

 **adapter-id must be specific for whole agent service.
 Just ensure, it is unique!**

 Generate **adapter-id** as **unique hash code** and **store it in your adapter code**.
-It will be possibly required, when talking to agent, if there will be ambiguity in object identifiers (case, when different adapters contain objects with identical infrastructure-id.
+It will be required, when talking to agent, if there will be ambiguity in object identifiers (case, when different adapters contain objects with identical infrastructure-id.